 An emergency use internal combustion engine may be operated periodically to ensure that it will operate.

-(13) "Excess emissions" means an emission rate that exceeds the applicable limitation or standard; for the purposes of this definition, nitrogen oxides emitted by a source covered under Rules .1416, .1417, or .1418 of this Section during the ozone season above its allocation, as may be adjusted under Rule .1419 of this Section, are not considered excess emissions.
+(13) "Excess emissions" means an emission rate that exceeds the applicable limitation or standard; for the purposes of this definition, NOx emitted by a source regulated by 15A NCAC 02D .1416, .1417, or .1418 during the ozone season above its allocation, as may be adjusted under Rule .1419 of this Section, are not considered excess emissions.

 (14) "Fossil fuel fired" means: